jozefg/drafts/what-are-dep-types.markdown

 The type of `snd` depends on the pair we supply it.
 To determine this type we extract the first component of the pair and feed it to `B` constructing the appropriate concrete type.

+Some languages also provide large elimination.
+This is when a type family pattern matches on a value to determine a type.
+For example

+    isZero :: Int → Type
+    isZero 0 = Unit
+    isZero _ = Void

+This turns out to be critical for a large number of proofs and while not fundamental most DT languages support this.

 Now let's talk about what about what dependent types mean on a more philosophical level